 - Follow companies you’re interested in to get a better idea of the company culture, values, and day-to-day operations.

-- Follow hashtags that will bring more job opportunities to your feed, for example: #greenjobs
+- Follow hashtags that will bring more job opportunities to your feed, such as #greenjobs

 - Connect with employees at your target companies and reach out with questions or let them know about your interest.
 Employee referrals have a high applicant-to-conversion rate.